 Please date, sign and return the proxy at your earliest convenience in the enclosed envelope addressed to the Company; no postage is required for mailing in the United States.
 A prompt return of your proxy will be appreciated as it will save the expense of further mailings.

 By Order of the Board of Directors,

-Nick A. Caporella Chairman of the Board of Directors, Chief Executive Officer and President
+Nick A. Caporella Chairman of the Board and Chief Executive Officer

-August 26, 2002 Fort Lauderdale, Florida
+August 25, 2003 Fort Lauderdale, Florida

 NATIONAL BEVERAGE CORP.